Understanding Your Marketing Costs & The Lifetime Value of a Lead

 That means communication, both early and often, can pay dividends for your business.

 One option is to automate communication at certain stages of the buying process.
 This can work for new leads and returning customers.
 By automating your follow-ups with educational content or helpful resources, you improve your chances of not just converting new leads, but building loyalty with those who already do business with you.
 This goes a long way in building customer lifetime value.

 It’s also important to point out that your most satisfied and loyal customers are also the ones most likely to refer friends and family.
 Giving them a steady stream of good, automated content makes it easy for them to share resources that spread the word about you.

 In addition to automation, though, there are a couple of often simple, but overlooked strategies to take advantage of.
-Let’s take a look at how you can make online reviews and referrals a core part of your retention strategy in our next post, Getting the Money on the Table: Reviews and Referrals.

 This post is an excerpt from our ebook “Don’t Stop at the Top: How to Create the Right Marketing Mix for Measurable ROI.”
 You can get your copy here.

 Ready to turn more customers into repeat business?
 Talk to a Socius representative and we’ll help you out.